UndeadZeratul/uzHDAddon/readme.md

 - Yholl, for the modified version of ID Software's UAC Supply Crate sprite (Field Assembly Kit)
 - LossForWords, for the Arkoudi Revolver Shotgun sprites
 - Robo_Cola, for the alternative Cacodemon death sprites
+- osjclatchford, for the microcell battery pickup sprite

 ### DRLA Credits
 _Assets used from [DRLA](https://forum.zdoom.org/viewtopic.php?t=37044) have been done so with permission.